-This Hatch Red Hot is ideal for making red chile powder because of its thin walled skin.
+This Hatch Red Hot is ideal for making red chile powder because of its thin-walled skin.
 Peppers reach full size when they are green in color and when left on the plant they will mature to red.
 The thin skin of this variety makes it better for dehydration than the NuMex Sandia Select which has thicker flesh.
-The 6”-9” pods have a spicy chile flavor and matures early and produce well in high temperatures.
+The 6”-9” pods have a spicy chile flavor and mature early and produce well in high temperatures.
 The thin walls allow it to dry quickly after harvest for making red chile powder.
 Plants grow 30-36” tall.

-Capsicum annuum (80 days) Heirloom - Open-Pollinated
+Capsicum annuum (80 days) Heirloom - Open-Pollinated - Untreated

 Heat Level: Hot Scoville: 6,000 - 7,000

 ~ Packet contains 30 seeds.

 In early spring, start seeds indoors 8 weeks before warm nightly temperatures.
 Place the seeds in sterile media and cover 1/4” deep.
 Provide 85°F bottom heat, bright light, and always keep moist.
 Seeds will germinate in 7 - 21 days.
 Transplant seedlings into pots and grow until there are 6 true leaves on the plant.
 Plant them directly into rich soil, 30” apart, or into large 5-gallon containers.
 Harvest chiles when they are red.

 These chili's have authentic Hatch pepper taste and smell, get their flavor towards or at red stage.
 Bought my first batch at Greens produce Arlington TX., bought one of each variety of seed on tabletop display I still have older original plus newer seeds bought.
 Moved from El paso TX. years back and it's great to have the New Mexico regional chili's.